 Audio latency is middling over an Optical connection.
 Especially with Dolby Digital content, the audio you hear isn't always in sync with the video on screen.
 Some apps and TVs compensate for this differently, though.

 The Samsung HW-S60B has incredible wireless playback connectivity.
 Streaming audio from your mobile devices to the bar is easy, especially if you have an Apple device since there's AirPlay support.
-Chromecast support is also available in some regions.
+Chromecast support is also available in some regions, but you should opt for the 2024 Samsung HW-S60D if you want built-in Chromecast support.

 This soundbar offers built-in support for Amazon Alexa, so you can control it with your voice instead of using the remote.
 If you already own a Google Assistant-enabled device, you can also connect it to the bar to use that assistant instead.
 Also, check your country's product page, as some regions have built-in Google Assistant support.